Static Keyword In C++ And Java - C++ Programming Tutorial

 b.
 They are only permitted to access static data.

 c.
-They do not have access to this or super.
-For example, the compilation of the following programme fails.
+They do not have access to "this" or "super".
+For instance, the compilation of the subsequent program encounters an error.

 Example